dentarg/auth0-blog/_posts/2017-06-28-real-world-angular-series-part-1.markdown

 1. In the upper left of the Connections prompt, click "Create" to set up a new connection.
 2. A **Connection Editor** dialog will appear with the **Basic** tab open.
 3. Enter the server address.
-This will be your MongoDB URI that we made note of early, something like: `<ds111111>.mlab.com`.
+This will be the MongoDB URI that we made note of earlier, something like: `<ds111111>.mlab.com`.
 4. Enter the port number in the field after the `:`.
 5. Enter a name for the connection, such as `mLab - mean`.